Raptyyy/rapty_ac_vr_guide/README.md

 "**Custom VR HUD rendering**" recommended to keep this enabled as it makes the HUD work better in VR

 ### 7. OpenComposite
+OpenComposite allows you to play SteamVR games without actually needing SteamVR.
+On non native SteamVR headsets(Quest,Pico,Pimax,WMR) SteamVR simply acts as a middle layer which simply increases resource usage while bringing no real benefit to your VR experience.